NoorFatima-14/learnforge-support-assistant/README.md

 1. **Retrieval** — Each FAQ, policy, and ticket in `data/` is turned into one chunk of text.
-Each chunk gets converted into a vector (a list of numbers that captures its meaning) using a small free model called `all-MiniLM-L6-v2`.
-When a user asks something, their question gets converted into a vector too, and I compare it against every chunk's vector to find the closest matches.
-I first tried a simpler method (TF-IDF, which just matches on shared words) but it missed things — for example, a search for "money back" didn't find the refund FAQ, because "money back" and "refund" don't share any words.
+Each chunk gets converted into a vector  using free model `all-MiniLM-L6-v2`.
+When a user asks something, their question gets converted into a vector too, and it gets compared against every chunk's vector to find the closest matches, the ones whose meaning is closest to the question, not just the ones sharing the same words.
-   Vectors fix that, since they capture meaning, not just exact words.
-I didn't use a tool like FAISS for storing the vectors — with only 40 chunks, comparing a question against all of them takes almost no time, so a dedicated vector database wouldn't make anything faster here.
-It would matter once there are thousands of chunks (see `ddata_schema.md`).
 2. **Generation** — Gemini gets the user's question plus the matching chunks, and is told to answer using *only* that information.
 Instead of a plain text reply, it returns a structured